John-Cassidy/RestaurantReservationGraphQL/README.md

 ## Overview

-The .NET 8 WebApi project uses GraphQL using the following nuget packages: GraphiQL, GraphQL.Server.Transports.AspNetCore, and GraphQL.Server.Ui.Playground.
+The .NET 8 WebApi project uses GraphQL using the following nuget packages: GraphQL, GraphiQL, and GraphQL.Server.Transports.AspNetCore.

 It configures the service in Program.cs to support GraphQL endpoints.